suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #payload-integrity-decision-tree title="Decision Tree: Validating the Payload"}

-There are three conditions:
+There are three conditions to consider:

 - Q1.
-How does the recipient get the encrypted payload?
+How does the recipient receive the encrypted payload?
-If the encrypted payload is an integrated payload,
-its integrity is already validated with the suit-authentication-wrapper.
-Hence, an additional integrity check is not required.
+If the encrypted payload is part of an integrated payload, its integrity is already validated by the suit-authentication-wrapper, so no additional integrity check is necessary.

 - Q2.
-Does the sender want to mitigate battery exhaustion attacks?
+Does the sender wish to mitigate battery exhaustion attacks?
-If yes, the encrypted payload has to be validated before decryption.
+If so, the encrypted payload must be validated before decryption.

 - Q3.
 Is the payload encrypted with an AEAD cipher?
-If yes, the additional integrity check is not required because the recipient validates
+If yes, no additional integrity check is required, as the recipient verifies
-the integrity of the payload while decrypting it.
-If no, validating its integrity
+the payload's integrity during decryption.
+If no, integrity validation can
-may take place either before or after decryption.
-Validating the integrity
+occur either before or after decryption; however, validating integrity before
-before decryption is RECOMMENDED.
+decryption is RECOMMENDED.

 # Firmware Updates on IoT Devices with Flash Memory {#flash}

-There are many flavors of embedded devices, the market is large and fragmented.
+Embedded devices come in many forms, and the market is both large and fragmented.
-Hence, it is likely that some implementations and deployments implement their
+As a result, some implementations and deployments may adopt firmware update
-firmware update procedure differently than described below.
+procedures that differ from the descriptions provided here.
 On a positive note,
-the SUIT manifest allows different deployment scenarios to be supported easily
+the SUIT manifest accommodates various deployment scenarios, thanks to the
-thanks to the "scripting" functionality offered by the commands.
+"scripting" functionality offered by its commands.

-This section is specific to firmware images on microcontrollers and does
+This section specifically addresses firmware images on microcontrollers and does
-not apply to generic software, configuration data, and machine learning models.
+not pertain to generic software, configuration data, or machine learning models.
-The differences are the result of two aspects:
+The differences arise from two main aspects:

-- Use of flash memory: Flash memory on microcontrollers is a type of non-volatile
+- Use of Flash Memory: Flash memory in microcontrollers is a type of non-volatile
-memory that erases data in larger units called blocks, pages, or sectors and
+memory that erases data in larger units called blocks, pages, or sectors, and
-re-writes data at the byte level (often 4-bytes) or larger units.
-Flash memory
+rewrites data at the byte level (often 4 bytes) or larger units.
+Furthermore,
-is furthermore segmented into different memory regions, which store the
+flash memory is segmented into different regions, storing the bootloader, various
-bootloader, different versions of firmware images (in so-called slots), and
+versions of firmware images (in designated slots), and configuration data.
+An
-configuration data. {{image-layout}} shows an example layout of a microcontroller
+example layout of a microcontroller flash area is illustrated in {{image-layout}}.
-flash area.

 - Microcontroller Design: Code on microcontrollers typically cannot be executed
-from an arbitrary place in flash memory without extra software
+from arbitrary locations in flash memory without additional software development
-development and design efforts.
-Hence, developers often compile firmware such
+and design efforts.
+Consequently, developers often compile firmware so that the
-that the bootloader can execute the code from a specific location in flash
+bootloader can execute code from a specific location in flash memory, commonly
-memory.
-Often, the location where the to-be-booted firmware image is found is
-called "primary slot".
+referred to as the "primary slot."

-When the encrypted firmware image has been transferred to the device, it will
+Once the encrypted firmware image is transferred to the device, it is usually
-typically be stored in a dedicated area called the "secondary slot".
+stored in a dedicated area known as the "secondary slot."

-At the next boot, the bootloader will recognize a new firmware image and will
+During the next boot, the bootloader detects the new firmware image and begins
-start decrypting the downloaded image sector-by-sector and will swap it with
-the image found in the primary slot.
-This approach of swapping the newly
+decrypting it sector by sector, swapping it with the image located in the primary
-downloaded image with the previously valid image requires two slots to allow
+slot.
+This method of swapping the newly downloaded image with the previously
-the update to be reversed in case the newly obtained firmware image fails to
+valid one requires two slots, allowing for a rollback if the new firmware fails
-boot.
-This adds robustness to the firmware update procedure.
+to boot, thereby enhancing the robustness of the firmware update process.

-The swap will only take place after the signature on the plaintext is verified.
+The swap occurs only after verifying the signature on the plaintext.
+It is
-Note that the plaintext firmware image is available in the primary slot only after
+important to note that the plaintext firmware image is available in the primary
-the swap has been completed, unless "dummy decrypt" is used to compute the hash
+slot only after the swap is completed, unless "dummy decrypt" is used to compute
-over the plaintext prior to executing the decrypt operation during a swap.
+the hash over the plaintext prior to executing the decryption during the swap.
-Dummy decryption here refers to the decryption of the firmware image found in
+In this context, dummy decryption refers to decrypting the firmware image in the
-the secondary slot sector-by-sector and computing a rolling hash over the resulting
+secondary slot sector by sector while computing a rolling hash over the resulting
-plaintext firmware image (also sector-by-sector) without performing the swap operation.
+plaintext (also sector by sector) without performing the swap operation.
+Although
-While there are performance optimizations possible, such as conveying hashes for
+performance optimizations, such as conveying hashes for each sector in the manifest
-each sector in the manifest rather than a hash of the entire firmware image,
+rather than a hash of the entire firmware image, are possible, these optimizations
-such optimizations are not described in this specification.
+are not detailed in this specification.

-Without hardware-based, on-the-fly decryption the image in the primary
+Without hardware-based, on-the-fly decryption, the image in the primary slot is
-slot is available in cleartext.
-It may need to be re-encrypted before copying it
+available in cleartext and may need to be re-encrypted before copying it to the
-to the secondary slot.
-This may be necessary when the secondary slot has different
+secondary slot.
+This step might be necessary if the secondary slot has different
-access permissions or when it is located in off-chip flash memory.
-Off-chip flash
+access permissions or is located in off-chip flash memory, which tends to be more
-memory tends to be more vulnerable to physical attacks.
+vulnerable to physical attacks.

 ~~~ aasvg
 +--------------------------------------------------+